-“Let us with caution indulge the supposition that morality can be maintained without religion.
-Reason and experience both forbid us to expect that national morality can prevail in exclusion of religious principle.”
+“If the freedom of speech is taken away then dumb and silent we may be led, like sheep to the slaughter.”
 He had dentures made of wood.
 He threw a silver dollar across the Potomac.
 He chopped down his father’s cherry tree.
 Although attributed to our first president, they are all false.
 George Washington’s dentures were made from a combination of ivory, his own teeth, and teeth he had paid slaves for.
 At Washington’s first inauguration, he had only one of his own teeth left.
 The Potomac River was over a mile wide and as strong as Washington was, even he could not throw that far!
 As for the story of the cherry tree, it originated in a book about him after his death.

 George opposed the Stamp Act of 1765, and was irritated at the British Proclamation Act of 1763, which prohibited settling beyond the Alleghenies.
 But it was not until the Townshend Acts in 1767, that George began to take an active role in the resistance.
 Initially, George opposed the colonies declaring independence, however, his views on the subject began to change as England began violating what he thought were basic rights.